eeriemyxi/rd-k617-mods/README.md

 Either do that or just open the software then import and apply the profile `colemak.bk`.

 > [!NOTE]
-> The software seems to load the configuration file in memory, so make sure to restart the app after making changes to the `Cfg.ini` file.
+> The software seems to load the configuration file in memory, so make sure to restart the app after making changes to the `Cfg.ini` file (very limited compared to `Cfg.ini`.

 # Credits
 - [redragonKB-remap](https://github.com/octenite/redragonKB-remap/)